-Self-publishing can seem like a great way to gain traction for a new novel, manuscript, ebook, or magazine.
+Self publishing can seem like a great way to gain traction for a new novel, manuscript, ebook, or magazine.
 And it can be!
-Self-publishing has become extremely popular in the last 10 years, responsible for 1.68 million print and ebooks in 2018 alone.
+Self publishing has become extremely popular in the last 10 years, responsible for 1.68 million print and ebooks in 2018 alone.

 Traditional publishing is time-consuming and can be complex, so you decide to self-publish it.
 You’ve done all of the hard work of producing the piece and want to make the publishing process as easy as you can on yourself.

 Whether it be the length, style, genre – this research will help you create and launch a successful project.
 Without it, you are leaving the success of your project up to chance.
 This is why it is necessary to develop a proper strategy before starting, including a marketing plan, and performing proper market research.

-Know your audience
+2. Know your audience

 To become a successful professional writer, you have to ask yourself who you are writing for, how do they enjoy reading (print, ebook, etc), and what marketing platforms are best suited for your content and readers.
-It would be a mistake not to have a specific audience in mind before you begin writing.
+It will be a mistake not to have a specific reading audience in mind before you begin writing.

 While conducting your research, many authors have found success by finding the right platforms and formats.
 While some platforms are best for new authors, others are best for ebooks, while some are better for poetry.